ferg1e/comment-castles/README.md

 Install Redis.
 This is only for the session store.
 Redis versions 2 and 6 worked for us, so most versions are probably fine.

 Make sure you have Node.js installed.
-We have only used Node.js v10.
+Use Node.js v16.14.0 or greater.

 Run `npm install` to download all the Node.js dependencies that are listed in `package.json`.